Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries

 \subsection{TPC-H Performance}

 Figure~\ref{fig:exp-tpch} shows the execution time of different predicate transfer strategies on TPC-H queries.
 Since Q1 and Q6 involve no joins, we exclude them from the benchmark.
-On average, \textit{Pred-Trans} outperforms \textit{No-Pred-Trans} by 3.8$\times$, \textit{Bloom Join} by 3.1$\times$, and \textit{Yannakakis} by 3.7$\times$.
-15 queries out of 20 see performance improvement.
+On average, \pt outperforms \nopt by 4.1$\times$, \bj by 3.3$\times$, and \yk by 4.2$\times$ for SF1, and 4.0$\times$, 3.2$\times$, and 4.8$\times$ for SF10, respectively.
+15 queries out of 20 see performance improvement on both data sets.

-\textit{Pred-Trans} achieves significant performance improvement on queries with a large amount of joins.
-Half queries include joins across at lease four tables.
-Among this, Q2 (joins across nine tables) benefits most from predicate transfer, which outperforms \textit{No-Pred-Trans} and \textit{Bloom-Join} by 45$\times$ and 40$\times$, respectively.
+\pt achieves significant performance improvement on queries with a large amount of joins.
+Half of the queries include joins across at least four tables.
+Among this, Q2 (joins across nine tables) benefits most from predicate transfer, which outperforms \nopt and \bj by 47$\times$ and 44$\times$ on SF1, as well as 63$\times$ and 61$\times$ on SF10, respectively.
 Through predicate transfer, filter predicates on tables \texttt{Part} and \texttt{Region} are sent to every other table in the join graph through lightweight Bloom filters.
-As a result, the predicate transfer phase of \textit{Pred-Trans} reduces the size of input tables that participate in the join phase by over 99\%, such that the expensive join operations are only performed on a tiny fraction of data.
-The \textit{Yannakakis} algorithm outperforms both \textit{No-Pred-Trans} and \textit{Bloom Join} baselines by over 4$\times$.
-In fact, compared to \textit{Pred-Trans}, \textit{Yannakakis} can pre-filter even more unnecessary data records ahead of the join phase since the Bloom filters leveraged by \textit{Pred-Trans} incur false positives.
-However, the small performance benefit within the join phase is overwhelmed by the large overhead brought by semi-joins, making \textit{Yannakakis} perform worse that \textit{Pred-Trans}.
+As a result, the predicate transfer phase of \pt reduces the size of input tables that participate in the join phase by over 99\%, such that the expensive join operations are only performed on a tiny fraction of data.
+The \yk algorithm outperforms both \nopt and \bj baselines by over 4$\times$ on both data sets.
+In fact, compared to \pt, \yk can pre-filter even more unnecessary data records ahead of the join phase since the Bloom filters leveraged by \pt incur false positives.
+However, the small performance benefit within the join phase is overwhelmed by the large overhead brought by semi-joins, making \yk perform worse that \pt.